zeptofs/api-documentation/source/index.html.md

 * Currencies are represented by 3 characters as defined in [ISO 4217](http://www.xe.com/iso4217.php).
 * Dates & times are returned in UTC using [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format with second accuracy.
 With requests, when no TZ is supplied, the configured TZ of the authenticated user is used, or `Australia/Sydney` if no TZ is configured.
 * Amounts are always in cents with no decimals unless otherwise stated.
-* Split provides static public IP addresses for all outbound traffic, including webhooks.
+* Zepto provides static public IP addresses for all outbound traffic, including webhooks.
     * Sandbox IP: `13.237.142.60`
     * Production IPs: `52.64.11.67` and `13.238.78.114`